trozboril/Session2groupProject/README.md

 Users will be able to login and be able to rate both the brewery/establishment as wel as the specific beers on tap, backlogged, and up and coming.
 Ranking will be out of a five point scale and there will also be reviews for both the beers and breweries.

+Users will also be able to find what beers are "hot" or "trending" as well as see all the new beers that have just been added by the brewery.
+Further functionality for the user will be able to go to a different page and be able to compare craft beer.
+Users will also have a page for finding a beer near them within a certain distance.
+Users can filter by:

+*Distance
+*Beer Category
+*alcohol content
+*New and popular